mwb249/taxparcel-geoenrich/README.md

 ### Requirements
-Because Tax Parcel Geoenrich uses the ArcPy site package, it can only be run on a machine that has a licensed version of Esri's ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
-The installation instructions are Windows OS centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine with components ArcGIS Server installed.
+Because Tax Parcel Geoenrich uses the ArcPy site package, it can only be run on a machine that has a licensed version of Esri ArcGIS Pro or ArcGIS Server (the back-end server software component of ArcGIS Enterprise) installed.
+The installation instructions are Windows centric, however, it is possible to run Tax Parcel GeoEnrich from a Linux machine with ArcGIS Server installed.

 ### Download Tax Parcel Geoenrich
 Download and install [Git](https://git-scm.com/downloads).